aosabook/500lines/functionalDB/chapter.md

 Database systems are designed to store and query data.
 This is something that all information workers do; however, the systems themselves were designed by computer scientists.
 As a result, modern database systems are highly influenced by what a computer scientist’s definition of data is, and what can be done with it.

 For example, most modern databases implement updates by overwriting old data in-place instead of appending the new data and keeping the old.
-This mechanism, nicknamed "place oriented programming" by Rich Hickey [REF], saves storage space but makes it impossible to retrieve the entire history of a particular record.
+This mechanism, nicknamed "place-oriented programming" by Rich Hickey [REF], saves storage space but makes it impossible to retrieve the entire history of a particular record.
 This design decision reflects the computer scientist’s perspective that ‘history’ is less important than the price of its storage.

-If you were to instead ask an archaeologist what should be done with the old data, the answer would be "hopefully, it’s just buried underneath".
+If you were to instead ask an archaeologist what should be done with the old data, the answer would be "hopefully, just bury it underneath".

-(Disclaimer: my understanding of a typical archaeologist is based on a few museum visits, several Wikipedia articles, and watching the entire Indiana Jones series).
+(Disclaimer: My understanding of a typical archaeologist is based on visiting a few museums, reading several Wikipedia articles, and watching the entire Indiana Jones series).

 ### From archaeology to databases

-If we were to ask our friendly archaeologist to design a database, we might expect the requirements to reflect what would be found at an *excavation site:*
+If we were to ask our friendly archaeologist to design a database, we might expect the requirements to reflect what would be found at an excavation site:

-* All data is found and cataloged at the site
+* All data is found and catalogued at the site.
-* Digging deeper will expose the state of things in times past
+* Digging deeper will expose the state of things in times past.
-* Artifacts found at the same layer are from the same period
+* Artifacts found at the same layer are from the same period.
-* Each artifact will consist of state that it accumulated in different periods
+* Each artifact will consist of state that it accumulated in different periods.

-For example, a wall may have Roman symbols drawn on it at on one layer, and in a lower layer there may be Greek symbols.
+For example, a wall may have Roman symbols drawn on it on one layer, and in a lower layer there may be Greek symbols.
 Both these observations are recorded as part of the wall's state.

 This analogy is visualized in Figure 1:

-* The entire circle is the excavation site
+* The entire circle is the excavation site.
-* Each ring is a _layer_ (here numbered from 0 to 4)
+* Each ring is a _layer_ (here numbered from 0 to 4).
-* Each slice is a labeled artifact (‘a’ through ‘e’)
+* Each slice is a labeled artifact (‘a’ through ‘e’).
-* Each artifact has a ‘color’ attribute (where white means that no update was made)
+* Each artifact has a ‘color’ attribute (where white means that no update was made).
-* Black arrows denote a change in color between layers (e.g., from c.color @t2 to c.color @t0)
+* Black arrows denote a change in color between layers (e.g., from c.color @t2 to c.color @t0).
-* Light blue arrows are arbitrary relationships of interest between entities (e.g., from ‘b’ to ‘d’)
+* Light blue arrows are arbitrary relationships of interest between entities (e.g., from ‘b’ to ‘d’).

  ![image alt text](image_0.png)

-Figure 1

 If we translate the archaeologist's language into terms a database designer would use:

-* The excavation site is a _database_
+* The excavation site is a _database_.
-* Each artifact is an _entity_ with a corresponding _id_
+* Each artifact is an _entity_ with a corresponding _ID_.
-* Each entity has a set of _attributes_, which may change over time
+* Each entity has a set of _attributes_, which may change over time.
-* Each attribute has a specific _value_ at a specific time
+* Each attribute has a specific _value_ at a specific time.

-This may look very different than the kinds of databases you are used to working with.
+This may look very different from the kinds of databases you are used to working with.
 This design is sometimes referred to as "functional database", since it uses ideas from the domain of functional programming.
 The rest of the chapter describes how to implement such a database.

-Since we are building a functional database, we will be using a functional programming language called Clojure to do the job.
+Since we are building a functional database, we will be using a functional programming language called Clojure.

 There are several qualities of Clojure that make it a good implementation language for a functional database, such as out-of-the-box immutability, higher order functions, and metaprogramming facilities.
 Ultimately, the reason Clojure was chosen is its emphasis on clean, rigorous design which few programming languages possess.